MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/unbundle-mps.md

 ### Extract individual unsealed management packs from an .mpb file

+To extract individual unsealed management packs from an .mpb file, follow these steps:

 1. Start a Service Manager Windows&nbsp;PowerShell session.

 2. In the Windows&nbsp;PowerShell console, enter the following commands: